J12 M40

 British Motor Museum

-State I started out as a regular Range Rover but fitted with a special body.
-The bulkhead behind the driver was moved forward and the fuel tank moved for more space.
-An extra exhaust silencer was fitted and moved away from the rear door, so the Royal occupants didn’t have the smell of the fumes.
+State I, as it became known, came off the production line minus its roof, tailgate and side window glass.
+It was then transferred to the Jig Shop where work began on the special body.
+The bulkhead behind the driver was moved forward and the fuel tank moved.
+An extra exhaust silencer was fitted and the outlet moved so the Royal occupants didn’t have to smell the fumes!

-Inside were foldaway seats and half-seats which could be used as supports when the Royal party was standing.
-Two umbrellas were concealed, ready for the British weather.
+Inside the rear compartment are foldaway seats and half-seats which could be pulled out as supports when the Royal party were standing.
+A lectern had two umbrellas concealed inside it, ready for the British weather.
 Many of the special parts were made free of charge by outside suppliers, including the leather upholstery as well as some of the body panels, which were made of steel rather than aluminium.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575